-I was going to say eradicate them, but here are the two reasons you can't.
+I was going to promise a way to eradicate them, but here are two reasons I can't.

 On poor acidic soil you could leave them to grow and "slowly" help improve the soil.